Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 CMIS has built-in support for hierarchies through CMIS Folder and CMIS Document.

-Alfresco Content Services maps its out-of-the-box types `cm:folder` and `cm:content` (as defined in the domain model) to CMIS Folder and CMIS Document, respectively.
+Content Services maps its out-of-the-box types `cm:folder` and `cm:content` (as defined in the domain model) to CMIS Folder and CMIS Document, respectively.
 A folder can contain a mixture of documents and folders, allowing for a hierarchy of documents to be built.
-Through this, CMIS supports an implicit notion of parent to child, to which is used by Alfresco Content Services to map its child association.
+Through this, CMIS supports an implicit notion of parent to child, to which is used by Content Services to map its child association.
 Subtypes of `cm:folder` and `cm:content` are exposed as subtypes of CMIS Folder and Document, respectively.

-## Deploying a content model
+## Deploying a content model {#deploymodel}

 A content model is defined in its entirety as a single XML document that must comply with the content metamodel XSD schema provided by the repository.
 Each model contains a set of related and coherent definitions and is deployed as a unit.